📰 Saving Local Journalism and Independent Media Advocacy

 A nonprofit organization that invests in local news startups and helps them build sustainable business models, focusing on revitalizing local journalism in underserved communities.

-A national philanthropic initiative that invests in local journalism through funding for nonprofit newsrooms, community partnerships, and collaborative efforts to strengthen sustainable local news ecosystems.
+A national philanthropic network investing in local journalism, local chapters, nonprofit newsrooms, shared infrastructure, and community partnerships to strengthen sustainable local news ecosystems.

 A national membership organization that helps independent local news publishers build sustainable digital newsrooms through training, networking, and business support.